gboulant/todogo/doc/talks/talk01.rst

 Restoring a task
 ================

-We forgot a part of the documentation, but the task is declared as done and archived:
+*"We forgot a part of the documentation, but the task is declared as done and archived"*.
+Indeed:

 .. code:: shell